Tatyana Arntgolts: Biography

 In 2008, Tatyana married actor Ivan Zhidkov.
 In September 2009, she gave birth to daughter Maria in Moscow.
 In the summer of 2013 the couple divorced.

 Career

 In 1999 Arntgolts made her acting debut in the youth drama series Prostiye istiny (The Simple Truth), in which she played student Katya Trofimova.

-In 2008 Arntgolts participated in the Channel One show Lednikoviy Period (Ice Age), where celebrities paired with professional figure skaters and each week competed by performing ice dancing routines.
+In 2008 Arntgolts participated in the Channel One show Ice Age, where celebrities paired with professional figure skaters and each week competed by performing ice dancing routines.
 Her partner was Maxim Staviski.

+In 2012 Arntgolts starred alongside Wolfgang Cerny in the WWII drama television miniseries Snipers: Love under the Crosshairs which was about snipers who fall in love and are at opposing sides in the war.